Science and Bird Conservation

 Science and Bird Conservation's Team Page

-Mass Audubon’s Conservation Science department, which includes the Bird Conservation, Ecological Management, Ecological Extension Service, and Saltmarsh Science Project teams, is dedicated to delivering the best science-based information available to support and advance Mass Audubon’s mission.
+Mass Audubon’s Conservation Science Department is dedicated to delivering the best science-based information available to support and advance Mass Audubon’s mission.
 Our work addresses conservation needs in many habitats including grasslands, forests, shrublands, coastal areas, and coastal islands.

 Your donation to our Bird-a-thon team will help…

 - Jeff Ritterson, William Freedberg, and Tom Lautzenheiser improve bird habitat through forest management at the Elm Hill Wildlife Sanctuary in Brookfield and North Brookfield.

 - Danielle Perry, our new Statewide Climate Adaptation Ecologist, conduct climate change vulnerability assessments for many of Mass Audubon's wildlife sanctuaries.

 - William Freedberg and the TerraCorps service members run the Avian Collision Team volunteer program that is studying bird-building strikes in Boston during migration.